Would you like to host EAMT 2027? EAMT conference

 3. Budget and project planning overview: 1-page maximum

-Proposals should be submitted no later than the deadline (see Important Dates below) through EasyChair: https://easychair.org/conferences/?conf=eamt2023 (Submission type: Project Proposals).
-Authors are encouraged to use the template available at http://www.eamt.org/eamt2020-projects.zip.
+Proposals should be submitted no later than the deadline (see Important Dates below) through EasyChair: https://easychair.org/conferences/?conf=eamt2025projectproposal (Project category: General).
+Authors should use the template available at https://eamt.org/wp-content/uploads/2024/10/eamt2024-projects.zip.
 Templates for both LaTeX and Microsoft Word are available.

 Detailed description of sections of the proposal